collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When you clone a repository you own, you provide it with a remote URL that tells Git where to fetch and push updates.
 If you want to collaborate with the original repository, you'd add a new remote URL, typically called upstream, to your local Git clone:

 git fetch, git merge, git pull
-Fetching from a repository grabs all the new remote-tracking branches and tags

-Use $ git fetch <remote-name> to fetch new branches and commits from remote repository into a local .git folder, without merging them locally.

-Fetch updates from the remote repository to local .git folder (add a remote first, if needed)
-$ git fetch <remote-name>

-Merges remote-tracking branch updtes with branch you are currently checked out on
-$ git merge <remote-name>/<branch-name>

-Do not do (defeats the purpose because it is $ git fetch + $ git merge and updates were already fetched)

-$ git pull <remote-name>/<branch-name>

-Instead do (to fetch and merge directly from remote repository branch)

-$ git pull <remote-name> <branch-name>

 Otherwise, you can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote Merging combines your local changes with changes made by others.
 Typically, you'd merge a remote-tracking branch (i.e., a branch fetched from a remote repository) with your local branch: